sddhrthrt/tech_blog/source/_posts/2013-07-16-option-parsing-in-python-scripts.markdown

 title: "Option parsing in Python scripts"
 date: 2013-07-16 15:12
 comments: true
-categories: tutorial python optparse argparse
+categories: technology howto
+tags:
+ - tutorial
+ - python
+ - optparse
+ - argparse
 ---

 Just wrote a command-line python script and want to spread the happiness to